Recently Enrolled MPH Students

 If you were already enrolled in the Friedman School when you applied to the MPH program, then you have already done many of the things you needed to do for enrollment purposes.
 However, we will invite you to attend all Public Health Orientation related events, as they will introduce you to the offices and people in the Public Health programs you will work with in the coming months to complete your dual degree program, as well as other Public Health students in the program.

-If you have any questions, feel free to contact Dean Aviva Must, the Public Health Programs faculty advisor for the program.
+If you have any questions, feel free to contact Professor Aviva Must, the Public Health Programs faculty advisor for the program.

 Tufts undergraduate students who apply to and are admitted to the dual bachelor's/master's degree program do not need to attend Orientation until the fall or spring of their first semester as a graduate student (or, the first semester following their graduation from the undergraduate program).
 If you are still enrolled in the undergraduate program, you do not need to attend Orientation this semester.